Gender inequality and why it matters

 ‘The Realities are that women work two-thirds of the world’s working hours and own only 1–2 per cent of all titled land worldwide (Steinzor 2003).
 Worldwide, 600 million women are illiterate compared to 320 million men (UNFPA 2005) and nearly 1 of every 5 girls who enrols in primary school in developing countries does not complete primary education.’

-Apart from the fact that the equality issue needs to be solved because of the mere injustice that half the world’s population is put at a disadvantage, women offer so much to the world.
+Not only does the equality issue need to be solved due to the mere injustice of half the world’s population being disadvantaged, but also because women offer so much to the world.

-In the words of the former United National Secretary General, Ban Ki-moon:
+In the words of the former United Nations Secretary General, Ban Ki-moon:

 ‘Investing in women is not only the right thing to do.
 It is the smart thing to do.
 I am deeply convinced that, in women, the world has at its disposal the most significant and yet largely untapped potential for development and peace.
 Gender equality is not only a goal in itself, but a prerequisite for reaching all the other international development goals, including the Millennium Development Goals.’

 Thankfully, change is occurring at all levels of society.
 Michelle Dixon, CEO of the legal firm Maddocks, has been awarded an Employer of Choice for Gender Equality citation from the Workplace Gender Equality Agency for 12 consecutive years and is a shining example of how a company is working towards gender equality.